 News

-Richard Ford and I produced the score together, and we co-produced the soundtrack album which is out now.
-It’s available either through the usual streamers or as a deluxe double LP (that includes the fantastic source-score as well – including songs by everyone from Cat Stevens and The Allman Bros. to Artie Shaw and The Swingle Singers).
-Alexander helped put together the artwork and contributed some great liner notes for it.
+The 2024 Oscar winning film THE HOLDOVERS is streaming for free on Peacock and is available for rent or purchase everywhere else.
+The soundtrack is available on the usual streaming services or as a deluxe double LP (that includes my original score along with the fantastic source-score, including songs by everyone from Cat Stevens and The Allman Bros. to Artie Shaw and The Swingle Singers).
+Director Alexander Payne helped put together the artwork and contributed some great liner notes for the LP as well.

 “There’s a great theme that runs through filmmaker Alexander Payne’s work that finds curmudgeons bonding on the road, a voyage that takes at first-unlikeable male characters on a trip that would give Odysseus pause, dropping them off at the end of California vineyards, rural America and now Boston preppie-college central, leaving the characters just a bit wiser and more likeable than when we first found them.
 For Mark Orton, it was the acoustically folksy music of the acclaimed indie-alt. group Tin Hat that caught Payne’s sight as he drove a bickering son and father from Montana to “Nebraska.”
 Lucky for us, Orton is back in Payne’s company again for both career bests with “The Holdovers,” a film and score that fits their eccentric-enabling talents to a tee.
 Definitely not in Nebraska anymore, Orton shows his period-centric chops in any number of styles, with soulful blues guitar and brass echoing Cat Stevens, intimate jazz bringing to mind a Charlie Brown Christmas and sardonic sleigh bells for Giamatti’s patented bug outs.
 While strumming chords and accordion bring to mind Orton’s Tin Hat, a boy’s chorus echoes a college-bound institution haunted by war-fallen graduates, while lyrical piano melody becomes the regret of a life hidden from in academia.
 As ironic as it is poignant, Orton’s “Holdovers” evokes sad sack smart people we’ll come to empathize with in an understated, emotionally impactful way.
 It’s a triumph of understated, literate dramedy in all respects with a fine sense of time, place and an ultimately quite moving heart, especially in Orton’s musical roads uniquely travelled, once again in particularly excellent company.”